jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note

-I used lots of online videos and pop culture references such as those of Star Wars, The Office, Harry Potter, and computer games (e.g., Civilization) to help me write this book.
+I used lots of online videos and pop culture references to help me write this book.
 I found using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.
 Please keep in mind, you'll have to press play or enable sound on each video.

 Also note, I've finished writing the majority of the book, but I'm still getting reader feedback.
-If you like to contribute your thoughts on anything, you can [email](mailto:techvolution@outlook.com).
-Or, fitting to internet culture, you can write on this webpage by clicking "edit" above.
-Then the paragraph you want to comment on (or you can simply edit the book if you wish to).
+If you like to contribute your thoughts on anything, that would be very helpful.
+You can [email](mailto:techvolution@outlook.com), or, fitting to internet culture, you can write on this webpage by clicking "edit" above.
+Then the paragraph you want to comment on (or you can simply edit the book to make a correction.
 You can make an account on this website or not, that's up to you.

-I know many people won't read a long politics book, so I'm working on a much shorter version.
+I know many people won't read a long politics book, so I'm already working on a much shorter version.
 Also, I'm waiting on more reader feedback before having an editor do the final polishing.
-If you spot any rough areas or places where the running drags on, I'd appreciate you making a note because It'll save some time and money.
+If you spot any rough areas or places where the writing drags on, I'd appreciate you making a note/correction because It'll save some time and money.

 Lastly, keep in mind all web browsers have "reader" modes that let you customize the screen.
 For Firefox press _F9_, Safari/Edge _Command-Shift-R_.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
 Some readers disable videos, so I put a link to them so you can still tap and watch.